 Do I Need to Accept the Whole Loan Amount?

 You don’t need to accept the entire loan amount offered in your financial aid package.
 Perhaps you’ve decided to stay at home, so your living expenses won’t be as high as the school estimates, for example.
 You can ask for a smaller loan amount or decline the loan altogether.
-Speak to your school’s financial aid officer to learn how to adjust your loan amount.
+Speak to your school’s financial aid office to learn how to adjust your loan amount.